-“The air raid sirens could go off at any time of day and you were supposed to seek shelter immediately in the bunker, under a staircase, or under furniture.
+“I remember watching the Japanese bombers flying overhead in formation with anti-aircraft units hot in pursuit.”“The air raid sirens could go off at any time of day and you were supposed to seek shelter immediately in the bunker, under a staircase, or under furniture.
 Our bunker was in the basement of the house.”

 “I remember the dog fights in the air, when the Japanese bombers came in V-formation and the American fighter planes went after them.”

 “I stood outside one day and watched as a Japanese plane got shot down.
 It caught fire and made a nose-dive to the ground.
 It crashed into our compound, its tail pointing upwards.
 There was a huge crater in the ground.